axibase/atsd/administration/migration/cluster.md

 SELECT COUNT(*) FROM mymetric
 ```

-The number of records should match the results prior to migration.
+The number of records must match the results prior to migration.

 ## Delete Backup Table